by Ariane Resnick, C.N.C.

 When Should I Take Prebiotics?

-Because prebiotics are newer to scientific study, less guidance about when to take them is available.
-Professionals generally agree that it makes the most sense to take prebiotics and probiotics at the same time because you are offering food to the bacteria from the start, giving them the best chance of survival.
+Professionals generally agree that it makes the most sense to take prebiotics daily, and ideally after consuming probiotics because you are offering food to the bacteria from the start, giving them the best chance of survival.

 Combining prebiotics and probiotics will have a synergistic effect, giving each the chance to do its job to the best of its ability.
-This is easy to accomplish with pairings of prebiotic and probiotic foods, or by taking capsules of each at the same time.
 Whether you choose to take them together or apart, consuming both probiotics and prebiotics will contribute to your overall health.

 Ariane Resnick is a special diet chef, certified nutritionist, and bestselling author.
 She has been featured in media such as Forbes, CBS’ “The Doctors,” and Huffington Post, and her private clientele includes celebrities such as P!nk.
 Ariane has two books published (the first of which, The Bone Broth Miracle, reached the ranking of #1 cookbook on Amazon on multiple occasions) and two books releasing in 2019.